Bringing Seaton Delaval Hall to life

 To check the iron framework at the core of the stucco plaster muses which adorn the Central Hall, local vet, Stephen Bradley, brought along his portable x-ray equipment.

-In order to check the iron framework at the core of the stucco plaster muses which adorn the Central Hall, we asked local vet, Stephen Bradley, to bring along his portable x-ray equipment and provide his expertise.
-Teetering on 10 metre high scaffolding with stone and plaster conservation specialists, Trevor Proudfoot and Graciela Ainsworth, Stephen was able to take some remarkable images of the extremely delicate statues.
-Thanks to the SITA Trust project, further X-rays will be taken over the next few months, providing vital information for the conservators who will work on halting the corrosion of the iron and preserving the statues.
+Teetering on 10 metre high scaffolding with stone and plaster conservation specialists, Trevor Proudfoot and Graciela Ainsworth, Stephen was able to take some remarkable images of the extremely delicate statues to help conservators halting the corrosion of the iron and preserving the statues.

 Restoring the floor

-The Georgian floor in the in the Central Hall is being restored, thanks to funding from the SITA Trust.
-All the tiles have been carefully lifted and laid out on plywood, and their original positions are recorded allowing us to replace them exactly as before.
-The broken state of some of the tiles can clearly be seen; all of these will be restored and re-used.
+The Georgian floor tiles in the in the Central Hall have been carefully lifted and laid out on plywood, and their original positions are recorded allowing us to replace them exactly as before.

-The black tiles have suffered more damage than the white marble tiles as they have been de-laminated rather than just broken into pieces.
-This has made the restoration of the tiles much more difficult as pigments have to be carefully mixed with resin before the broken pieces can be bonded together
+The black tiles have suffered more than the white as they have been de-laminated rather than just broken into pieces making the restoration process much more difficult.
+Now, pigments have to be carefully mixed with resin before the broken pieces can be bonded together - restored and re-used.

 Work to restore the chimney stacks was halted by nesting jackdaw chicks.
 Ironically, these could be the descendants of the jackdaws whose nests caused the devastating fire in1822.